thomas-coveros/gha-sample-workflows-eightball/README.md

 * `java EightBall C:\autoexec.bat` (on Windows)

-The following sections describe various approaches for scanning this vulnerable source code with the various Fortify products.
+The following sections describe various approaches for scanning this vulnerable source code using on a [local machine](#local-scans), on [ScanCentral](#scan-using-fortify-scancentral), and on [Fortify on Demand](#scan-using-fortify-on-demand-fod).
 This document focuses on performing scans from the command line; please see the relevant documentation if you would want to utilize IDE or CI/CD plugins for scanning the source code.

 ## Local Scans